Probate Q&A Series If the original will is gone, how can the court figure out what it said and who the executor was supposed to be? nc

 Apply the Law

 In North Carolina, probate and estate administration are handled in the Superior Court Division and are exercised day-to-day by the Clerk of Superior Court.
+The clerk has original jurisdiction over probate matters.
 When an original will is missing, the person trying to rely on that will (often called the “propounder”) must present strong evidence that (1) a valid will existed, (2) what it said, and (3) why the original is missing.
-A major hurdle is the common presumption that if the will was last in the decedent’s possession and cannot be found after death, the decedent likely destroyed it to revoke it.
+A major hurdle in the usual lost-will case is the common presumption that if the will was last in the decedent’s possession and cannot be found after death, the decedent likely destroyed it to revoke it.
 The propounder must rebut that presumption with evidence showing the loss or destruction was not done by the decedent (and not done at the decedent’s direction) as a revocation.

 Key Requirements